jcumby/PIEFACE/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pieface - Fitting Distorted Coordination Polyhedra
+PIEFACE - Fitting Distorted Coordination Polyhedra
 ==================================================

 |pieface|_ is a Python program to fit distortions in atomic coordination polyhedra.